-Kim Block has been at the News 13 6 p.m. anchor desk for 35 years.
-In addition, she anchors the Noon News, and co-anchors "Live at Five."
+Kim Block has been at the News 13 6 p.m. anchor desk for 37 years.
+In addition, she co-anchors the 5pm, 5:30pm and 11pm newscasts.

 Kim went to Indiana University, where she received a B.A. in Broadcast Journalism and Spanish.